redcode/Z80/documentation/Integration.rst

 As an external dependency in CMake-based projects
 -------------------------------------------------

-The Z80 library includes find-modules and a config-file package for integration into CMake-based projects.
-It is recommended to always copy the ``FindZ80.cmake`` and ``FindZeta.cmake`` files into the CMake modules directory of projects that use the library as an external dependency.
-This will allow CMake to find the library if the necessary config-file packages are not installed on the system.

-Both the config-file package and the find-module support dual installations of the shared and static versions of the Z80 library.
-You can specify the linking method by using the component mechanism of ``find_package``.
+The Z80 library includes a `config-file package <https://cmake.org/cmake/help/latest/manual/cmake-packages.7.html#config-file-packages>`_ for integration into CMake-based projects, which should be installed on development environments.
+As usual, just call ``find_package`` to find the library.
+This creates the imported ``Z80`` target carrying the necessary transitive link dependencies.
+The linking method can optionally be selected by specifying the ``Shared`` or ``Static`` component of the ``Z80`` package.

 Example: